AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials.md

 ---

-Follow these self-guided tutorials to learn the power of Magento BI.
+Follow these self-guided tutorials to learn the power of MBI.

 {% include grid.html sections=page.sections %}